neon-sunset/Pinecone.NET/README.md

 # Pinecone.NET

 Pinecone.NET is a fully-fledged C# library for the Pinecone vector database.
-It aims to provide identical functionality to the official Python and Rust libraries.
+In the absence of an official SDK, it provides first-class support for Pinecone in C# and F#.

 ## Features